Five U.S. grantees are currently working as English Teaching Assistants in government schools in Sindhupalchowk district.

 Bhabika Joshi is a graduate student at Vanderbilt University studying Applied Behavior Analysis and Special Education.
 Her research focus is neurodevelopmental disorders, specifically autism.
 She graduated from the University of Texas with two degrees in English and Communication Sciences and Disorders.
 She will complete her Master's degree in 2020.
 Her hobbies include hiking, dogs, and eating Nutella out of the jar.

-B.A. in applied Linguistics and Teaching English as a Foreign Language from Georgia State University.
+B.A., Applied Linguistics and Teaching English as a Foreign Language, Georgia State University

 Growing up in Jamaica, Chanelle Campbell developed an early interest in cultures and languages and gravitated towards opportunities that allowed her to uncover her curiosities.
 After migrating to the United States, she enrolled in Georgia State University’s Applied Linguistics Program.
 During her undergraduate studies, she participated in a course that required volunteering to teach community ESL.
 There she found her passion for working with refugees.
 She received a B.A. in Applied Linguistics with a TEFL Certification from Georgia State University with the highest honors.
 She was later nominated and awarded Most Outstanding Undergraduate for the Applied Linguistics Department.